MatthewBleUK/ecommerce-site/README.md

 # C4 Nexus Ecommerce Site

-This is a C4 Nexus technical interview task for an ecommerce product listing page.
+This is a C4 Nexus technical interview task for an e-commerce product listing page.
 The project was built using Vite React and Tailwind CSS.

 ## Features